KLUP: History

 In 1978, KITE was acquired by Lone Star Broadcasting, becoming KCCW.
 It later came under the ownership of Radio Alamo and again changed its call letters, this time to KLLS.
 It was paired up with FM 100.3, which became KLLS-FM.
-The two stations simulcast as "Klassy 100 FM."
+The two stations simulcast as "Class 100 FM."

+Shortly afterward, KLLS-FM was acquired by KKYX 680, and 930 tried a talk format as KRNN and, later, a bilingual music format with mostly Spanish announcing as KRIA "Radio Alegria."
+Neither incarnation was successful.